PrabhavGK/decentralized_app/README.md

-# Decentralized Social Media(Dwitter)
+# Decentralized Social Media(
 `Consensys Bootcamp Project`

 ## Introduction

-In the present world social media has become a very important part of our lives.
-We share so much content everyday ranging from what we are doing in our personal lives to professional information.
-For some it's a source of income due to its marketing capabilties and for some it's platform to share there content, for some its a platform to raise there voice and for some it's a platform to connect to world.
-Infact some social media platforms have become a political playground also.
-Many decisions, ideas, events our shared on these platforms, consider the case of twitter many heads of countries share updates on this platform.
-But with all these things we know social media has a problem due to its centralized nature. we have seen of password leak of twitter users and forcefull banning of accounts due to political influence.
-Also the advertisers may not know wether the ads they are promoting are not influenced by these companies.
-All these things force us to adopt a decentralization and this project have tried to implemented that.

-## Platform Overview
+In today’s world, social media has become an integral part of our lives.
+People use these platforms to share content ranging from personal updates to professional information.
+For some, it serves as a source of income due to its marketing potential; for others, it’s a space to share creative content, amplify their voices, or connect with the world.
+Social media has even evolved into a platform for political discourse, with leaders and officials using it to share important updates and ideas.
+For example, many heads of state use platforms like Twitter to communicate directly with citizens.

+However, despite its benefits, social media faces significant challenges due to its centralized nature.
+Issues such as password leaks, politically motivated account bans, and advertiser uncertainty about biased ad placements have raised serious concerns.
+These vulnerabilities highlight the need for a decentralized alternative.

+This project aims to address these issues by creating a fully decentralized social media platform.
+It provides users with greater security, freedom, and transparency by removing reliance on central authorities, ensuring that the content and user experience remain fair and unbiased.
+---
-The platform is a decentralized social media something similar to twitter but totally in a decentralized way having no server.
-The platform is having a smart contract containing all the important logic and is deployed on Ethereum Blockchain.
-Some of the features of the platform are:
+The platform is a decentralized social media network, similar to Twitter, but built entirely on a decentralized ramework without relying on servers.
+It leverages a smart contract on the Ethereum blockchain to manage all critical logic.
+Some key features of the platform include:

-- Secure and user friendly login using metamask wallet
+- **Secure and User-Friendly Login**: Authentication is handled via MetaMask wallet integration.
-- Only your Public address is the key to access the platform
+- **Blockchain-Based Access**: Your public address serves as the unique key to access the platform.
-- Cool user profile same as Twitter
-- Easy to use interface
-- Commenting feature on dweets
-- Reporting feature on dweets
+- **Engaging User Profiles**: Profiles are designed to be visually appealing, akin to those on traditional social media platforms.
+- **Intuitive Interface**: The platform is designed with simplicity and ease of use in mind.
+- **Commenting System**: Users can engage with posts by leaving comments.
+- **Reporting Mechanism**:
-  - Once a dweet get a specified no of reports it will be sent to maintainers for action
+  - Posts that receive a specified number of reports are reviewed by maintainers for further action.
-  - You will have to stake some ethers for reporting
+  - Reporting requires users to stake a small amount of Ether.
-  - If the dweet is banned by maintainers you will get refund and a reward
+  - If a reported post is banned by maintainers, the reporter is refunded and rewarded.
-  - If the dweet is not Banned by maintainers you will get no refund and the staked amount will go to the reported dweet author
+  - If the post is not banned, the staked amount is transferred to the author of the reported post.
-- Like feature on dweets
+- **Like Feature**: Users can interact with posts by liking them.
+- **Advertisements**:
-- You can upload advertisements(image and a link) and reach out to platform users at nominal cost
+  - Users can upload ads (images and links) to reach the platform’s audience for a nominal fee.
-  - Advertisements once submitted will be sent to maintainers for acceptance -If it is rejected then 80% amount will be refunded
+  - Ads are subject to review by maintainers before being approved.
+  - If an ad is rejected, 80% of the fee is refunded to the advertiser.
+- **Maintainer Management**:
-- Maintainers can be added to the platform
+  - Maintainers can be added to the platform to oversee content moderation.
-- A dedicated maintainer page where you can give acceptance and ban dweets(**only If it gets required reports**)
+  - A dedicated maintainer dashboard allows them to take actions such as approving ads and banning posts (only if the required number of reports is met).

+---

+Let me know if you'd like further modifications!

 ## Tech stack Used
 - Ethereum